What is the PEIR?

 What will the PEIR Analyze?

-The PEIR will evaluate regional-scale environmental impacts direct and indirect effects, growth-inducing impacts, and cumulative impacts and will include mitigation measures to minimize the identified potentially significant adverse environmental impacts.
+The PEIR evaluates regional-scale environmental impacts direct and indirect effects, growth-inducing impacts, and cumulative impacts and identifies suggested mitigation measures to minimize the identified potentially significant adverse environmental impacts.

-The impact categories listed below have been preliminarily identified for analysis in the 2012 RTP PEIR.
+The impact categories listed below were identified for analysis in the 2012 RTP PEIR.